 GAF Energy is investing over $50 million in a new R&D and manufacturing facility in California that will bring solar manufacturing to the U.S. This facility will be critical as GAF Energy begins to develop the next generation of building-integrated solar technology with a new product that optimizes power output and maximizes aesthetic appeal while remaining reliable, affordable and easy to install.
 As a Standard Industries company, GAF Energy taps into the extensive national contractor network of GAF, transforming the rooftop solar industry with the goal of generating “Energy from Every Roof.”™

 Through its tax equity financing for large-scale rooftop solar projects, GAF Energy has facilitated investments in over 180 solar projects across 18 states, producing more than one billion kilowatt hours of clean energy to date.
 In 2017, GAF Energy partnered with the City of Los Angeles to complete the second-largest solar roof in the U.S., a 50-acre roof space at the Port of Los Angeles that generates enough renewable energy to power nearly 5,000 homes.

 Investing in Sustainable Technologies

 Historically, established industries that make and move products, shape our habitats and power our lives, have been underinvested in—both by the industry itself and by the venture capital establishment.
 There is enormous potential to be unlocked with the right focus and attention.
-40 North’s early-to-growth stage venture capital fund, 40 North Ventures, invests in emergent technology companies that are ushering in the next generation of sustainability applications within the industrial sector—from energy storage and power to virtual manufacturing tools and electrified transportation.
+Our early-to-growth stage venture capital fund invests in emergent technology companies that are ushering in the next generation of sustainability applications within the industrial sector—from energy storage and power to virtual manufacturing tools and electrified transportation.